JetBrains/amper/docs/Documentation.md

 ## Project layout

-The basic Module layout looks like this:
+The basic module layout looks like this:
 ```
 |-src/
 |  |-main.kt